I Heard It Through the Grapevine: Grapevine (Tiësto)

-"Grapevine" is a song by Dutch disc jockey and producer Tiësto.
-It was released on 26 October 2018 in the Netherlands on Musical Freedom.
+"Grapevine" is a song by Dutch DJ and producer Tiësto.
+It was released on October 26, 2018 in the Netherlands on the Musical Freedom label.
 It marked Tiësto's return to the Brazilian bass genre.
 Gaye's song is extensively sampled in the track, which was premiered during Tiësto's set at Ultra Music Festival 2018 in Miami.
 The music video was released on January 12, 2020.

 Fabien Dori from French webmedia Guettapen criticized the "cruel lack of originality" of the track, stating that "the drop seems strangely like the one from 'Boom', and this is not the generic vocal which will enhance the whole".